isc-projects/bind9/README.md

 include:

-* `named` and related libraries have been substantially refactored for for improved query performance -- particularly on delegation heavy zones -- and for improved readability, maintainability, and testability.
+* `named` and related libraries have been substantially refactored for improved query performance -- particularly on delegation heavy zones -- and for improved readability, maintainability, and testability.
 * Code implementing the name server query processing logic has been moved into a new `libns` library, for easier testing and use in tools other